The Tour of the Calchaquies Valleys is a drive through Salta that highlights the beauty of this northwestern Argentine province.

-Lunar landscapes, big skies, proud cacti, enchanting wine vineyards, kaleidoscopic color palettes: La Vuelta a los Valles Calchaquíes is a drive through Salta that highlights the beauty of this northern Argentine province.
+Lunar landscapes, big skies, proud cacti, enchanting wine vineyards and kaleidoscopic color palettes is what ‘La Vuelta a los Valles Calchaquíes‘ is known for.

 Renting a car is the most advantageous method of travel, providing the freedom to stop and capture photos, pick up hitchhikers, hike the terrain, or simply stop and gawk at breathtaking landscapes as frequently as you wish.

 ⇒ Book a five-day luxury Salta tour to see Cafayate, the Quebrada de Humahuaca and the Altiplano town of Iruya